On the algebraic K-theory of Witt vectors of finite length: Introduction

 Let $k$ be a perfect field of characteristic $p$.
 Then the algebraic $K$-theory of $k$ is well understood, at least after $p$-completion.
 Indeed, the $p$-completed $K$-theory of $k$ is concentrated in degree $0$.

 The situation is far more complicated, but still well understood, if we lift to characteristic $0$ using the Witt vector construction.
-For example, B\"okstedt and Madsen computed the $p$-completed algebraic $K$-theory of the $p$-adic integers $\bZ_p = \bW(\bF_p)$ in \cite{BoMa94}, and of $\bW(\bF_{p^s})$ in \cite{BoMa95}.
-Later Rognes \cite{Ro99a, Ro99b, Ro99c} computed the $K$-theory of the $2$-adic integers, and Hesselholt and Madsen \cite{HeMa03} computed the $K$-theory of complete discrete valuation fields with residue field $k$, at least in odd characteristic.
+B\"okstedt and Madsen computed the $p$-completed algebraic $K$-theory of the $p$-adic integers $\bZ_p = W(\bF_p)$ for $p$ odd in \cite{BoMa94}, and of $W(\bF_{p^s})$ (still for $p$ odd) in \cite{BoMa95}.
+Rognes \cite{Ro99a, Ro99b, Ro99c} computed the $K$-theory of the $2$-adic integers, and Mitchell \cite{Mi02} calculated the $K$-theory of $W(\bF_{2^s})$.
+Later Hesselholt and Madsen \cite{HeMa03} computed the $K$-theory of complete discrete valuation fields with residue field $k$, at least in odd characteristic.

-It follows from the work of Hesselholt and Madsen (\emph{loc.~ cit.}) that $K(\bW(k))$ satisfies Galois descent.
-By that we mean that if $k \to k'$ is a Galois extension of perfect fields of characteristic $p$ then the canonical map $K(\bW(k)) \to K(\bW(k'))^{hG}$ to the homotopy fixed points of $K(\bW(k'))$ is an equivalence on connective covers after $p$-completion.
-(This is one version of the Lichtenbaum-Quillen conjecture).
-But for $\bW_n(k)$ for $n<\infty$ the usual tools from algebraic geometry do not work, because $\bW_n(k)$ is not a regular ring.
+It follows from the work of Hesselholt and Madsen (\emph{loc.~ cit.}) that $K(W(k))$ satisfies Galois descent.
+By this we mean that if $k \to k'$ is a $G$-Galois extension of perfect fields of characteristic $p$ with $G$ finite then the canonical map $K(W(k)) \to K(W(k'))^{hG}$ to the homotopy fixed points of $K(W(k'))$ is an equivalence on connective covers after $p$-completion.
+(This is one version of the Lichtenbaum-Quillen conjecture.)
+But for $W_n(k)$ for $n<\infty$ the usual tools from algebraic geometry do not work, because $W_n(k)$ is not a regular ring.

-Despite considerable effort, very little is known about $K(\bW_n(k))$.
-Our first main theorem establishes that $K(\bW_n(k))$ satisfies Galois descent.
+Despite considerable effort, very little is known about $K(W_n(k))$.
+Our first main theorem establishes that $K(W_n(k))$ satisfies Galois descent.

-\begin{lettertheorem} Suppose $k \to k'$ is a $G$-Galois extension of perfect fields of characteristic $p$.
+\begin{lettertheorem} Suppose $k \to k'$ is a $G$-Galois extension of perfect fields of characteristic $p$ for a finite group $G$.
 Then the canonical map

-is an equivalence on connective covers after $p$-completion for any $n < \infty$. \end{lettertheorem}
+induces an equivalence on connective covers after $p$-completion for any $n$. \end{lettertheorem}

-If we complete at a prime $l \neq p$, we know that $K(\bW_n(k))^\wedge_l \simeq K(k)^\wedge_l$.
-We also know that Galois descent for $k \to k'$ works after completing at any prime.
-Moreover, if $k$ is finite then $K_*(\bW_n(k))$ is finite in each degree.
-Hence knowing the $l$-completion for each $l$ suffices to reconstruct $K(\bW_n(k))$.
-It follows that we have Galois descent for finite length Witt vectors of finite fields, see Corollary \ref{c:Galoisfinite}.

-While the task of understanding $K(\bW_n(k))$ completely appears insurmountable with current technology, we do have some partial results.
+While the task of understanding $K(W_n(k))$ completely appears insurmountable with current technology, we do have some partial results.
 The first of those is the following.